Non-diagonal contributions to $Z\gamma V^\ast$ vertex, polarizations and bounds on $Z\overline{t}q$ couplings: Numerical results

-We present in this section the numerical evaluation of the non-diagonal contribution to the $CP$-conserving form factor $h_3^Z$.
-For the analysis, we use the LoopTools \cite{Hahn:1998yk} package to evaluate the Passarino-Veltman scalar functions.
-We summarize in Table \ref{TableConstrains} the values of the FCNCs couplings used in our numerical analysis and assume that $g_\text{V}\simeq g_\text{A}$.
-The vector and axial couplings of the interactions $Z\overline{t}c$ and $Z\overline{t}u$ are set to the upper bounds obtained in Eq. \eqref{cotas2}, whereas for the remaining mixing between quarks we use the value of $10^{-2}$.
-Furthermore, the FCNCs couplings related to leptons are set of order $10^{-3}$.
-All our values in Table \ref{TableConstrains} agree with these discussed in Sec. \ref{SecCons} and in the case of the $Z\overline{t}q$ ($q=c$, $u$) vertexes we use the most stringent limits obtained from the LHC data.
+We will now analyze the behavior of the FCNC contributions to the $CP$-conserving form factor $h_3^Z$.
+For the numerical evaluation of the Passarino-Veltman scalar functions, we utilized LoopTools \cite{Hahn:1998yk}.
+In Table \ref{TableConstrains}, we present the values of the FCNC couplings used in our numerical analysis.
+We selected values for the vector and axial couplings of the $Z\overline{t}c$ and $Z\overline{t}u$ interactions that are consistent with the bounds in Fig. \ref{Plot1}.
+For the remaining FCNC couplings involving up-type quarks, we adopt values of a comparable order of magnitude, while ensuring that the condition $|g_V^{cu}|^2+|g_A^{cu}|^2<|g_V^{tq}|^2+|g_A^{tq}|^2$ ($q=u$, $c$) is satisfied, maintaining the hierarchy of the couplings observed in Fig. \ref{Plot1}.
+Additionally, we include the FCNC of the $Z$ gauge boson with down-type quarks for completeness.
+Given that the bounds on $Zd_i \overline{d}_j$ couplings are of order $10^{-3}$, we choose values around this magnitude that are anticipated to contribute significantly to $h_3^Z$.
+Contributions from the leptons are negligible and thus are not taken into account in our analysis.

-In the past, the non-diagonal contribution to $h_3^Z$ has been calculated under the MSMM, which is of order $10^{-4}$ \cite{Gounaris:2000tb} and similar to the SM prediction for the diagonal contribution.
-Nevertheless, it is expected that the non-diagonal contributions will be smaller than the diagonal ones as these couplings are generally weaker.
-Additionally, the last bounds on TNGBCs obtained at the LHC are close to the SM values.
-Hence, a more realistic prediction of new contributions to the form factor $h_3^Z$ is necessary.
-For this reason, we focus on a model-independent framework presented in Sec. \ref{teo}, where the couplings are of the form of Lagrangian \eqref{LagZ}.
-Since no evidence of new heavy fermions has been reported we only consider quarks and leptons of the SM in our numerical analysis.
-Nonetheless, Eq. \eqref{h3} can be also used to evaluate contributions from additional particles to those predicted by the SM.